DateSaturday, September 13 2014 - Sunday, September 14 2014

 Entertainment & Post Race Activities

-Due to noise restrictions with our Park permit, we will be unable to have a live band, or loud music, but you will find the event atmosphere very festive (with music) in spite of these permit restrictions.
+Due to noise restrictions with our Park permit, we will be unable to have a live band, or loud music, but you will find the event atmosphere very festive and music be part of the celebration.

 About the Event